Stephen Eustáquio

-Stephen Antunes Eustáquio (/ˈstɛfən/ STEF-ən; born 21 December 1996) is a Canadian professional soccer player who plays as a midfielder for Primeira Liga club Porto and vice-captains the Canada national team.
+Stephen Antunes Eustáquio (Note: /ˈstɛfən/ STEF-ən) (born 21 December 1996) is a Canadian professional soccer player who plays as a midfielder for EFL Championship club Swansea City and vice-captains the Canada national team.

 After starting out at Nazarenos, he has spent most of his club career in Portugal with Torreense, Leixões, Chaves, Paços de Ferreira and Porto.
 He also played briefly in Mexico with Cruz Azul.

 Born in Canada, Eustáquio represented Portugal at youth level.
 However, in 2019 he committed to play for Canada and debuted for them in November of that year.
-He was part of their squad that reached the semi-finals of the 2021 CONCACAF Gold Cup, also being selected for the 2022 World Cup and the 2024 Copa América.
+He was part of their squad that reached the semi-finals of the 2021 CONCACAF Gold Cup, also being selected for two FIFA World Cups and the 2024 Copa América.

+Early life

+Eustáquio was born in Leamington, Ontario, to Portuguese parents, Armando and Esmeralda, who had emigrated from the coastal town of Nazaré to work in the fishing industry in southwestern Ontario.
+He grew up in a footballing family alongside his older brother Mauro, first playing organized soccer with Leamington Minor Soccer and spending summers on local fields and travelling with their parents to nearby tournaments.

+When Eustáquio was seven, the family returned to Nazaré.
+The move initially proved difficult as the brothers adjusted to a new school and improved their Portuguese, but they quickly integrated through football and became immersed in the town's strong football culture.
+In Portugal, he initially took up goalkeeping mainly because no other player wanted the position, and made the permanent switch to midfield after arriving late to a match one week, a change his coach chose to keep in place.

+Eustáquio said Mauro was instrumental in his path through the Portuguese youth system, insisting that Stephen also be signed when he himself was scouted by União de Leiria.
+After struggling for time, the former appeared at semi-professional level with Nazarenos playing alongside older, adult opponents at his mother's suggestion, an experience he credited with improving his physicality and pace.

 Club career

 Early career

-Born in Leamington, Ontario, to Portuguese parents, Eustáquio first played soccer with Leamington Minor Soccer, moving to Portugal at age 7.
-After beginning with amateurs Nazarenos, he spent two seasons in the third division with Torreense.
+After playing for Nazarenos in regional competition, Eustáquio moved to Torrense in 2015.
+He spent two seasons with the club in the third division, establishing himself as a central midfielder before earning a move to the Segunda Liga with Leixões.

 Leixões

-On 7 June 2017, Eustáquio signed with Leixões for an undisclosed fee.
-On 23 July he appeared in his first match as a professional in a 2–0 home win against Académico de Viseu in the first round of the Taça da Liga where he played the full 90 minutes, and his debut in the Segunda Liga was on 6 August in a 4–1 away loss to Real Massamá.
+On 7 June 2017, Eustáquio signed with Leixões.
+On 23 July, he appeared in his first match as a professional in a 2–0 home win against Académico de Viseu in the first round of the Taça da Liga where he featured the full 90 minutes, and his debut in the second division was on 6 August in a 4–1 away loss to Real Massamá.